-After several days of searching, Mexican volunteers, professionals and soldiers backed by teams from countries as far away as Japan have saved 60 people from the rubble.
+Mexican volunteers, professionals and soldiers backed by teams from the United States and countries as far away as Japan and Chile have saved 69 people from the rubble after several days of searching.
 But in the past 48 hours rescuers have found more corpses than survivors, and frustration was mounting.

-The government has run a massive search and rescue operation involving thousands of soldiers and police, but in outlying areas of the city and surrounding villages, victims complained that help has been slow to arrive.
+The government has run a massive search-and-rescue operation involving thousands of soldiers and police, but victims in outlying areas of the city and surrounding villages complained that aid has been slow to arrive.